roman-milk/roman-milk.github.io/teacher-teacher.md

  "We can't make any promises but we will do all we can to help you.
 But in the meantime do as you are told and don't tell anyone you spoke to us.
 Write down your cell number and we will be in touch.
 If you think of anything else call me at this number."
 Susan told the naked slut as she wrote down her number on a post-it.

  Susan and Cindy turned and walked out the door.
 Julie watched as they left and reached down and started to slowly move the vibrator in and out of her cunt again.
 Her mistress told her to fuck herself, naked in her office for 15 minutes each hour.
 She had been interrupted and had to finish as commanded.
-Report_Story #1